zoom/sample-registration-app/README.md

 ### Code Style

-This project uses eslint to enforce a coding style along with a pre-commit git hook to ensure files pass linting prior to commit.
+This project uses eslint to protect against coding errors along with a pre-commit git hook to ensure files pass linting prior to commit.
+A code style isn't enforced but the project is compatible with [prettier](prettier.io).

 You can run `npm run lint` to see the linter errors directly or your can use `npm run lint-fix` to have eslint try to fix the issues for you.
 Most IDEs can also automatically fix linter errors as you save.